 After completing the End of Stream Evaluation, reflect as a group on your learning in relation to your work.
+Some suggested questions are provided below.

 - How does including a human rights education component in all actions for social change increase their effectiveness? - What are some effective ways to include a gender perspective in monitoring and advocacy initiatives? - What issues discussed do you feel are the most relevant for the work of your organization?
 How would you share your learning from this Stream with your colleagues? - What were the different human rights education strategies and techniques used to implement the participatory approach?
 Were they effective?
 How can they be adapted to your own human rights education needs?